flatironhealth/fh-immuta-utils/doc/managing_configs.md

 All specs for enrolled data sources should be placed inside a directory named `enrolled_datasets` within the `config_root`. fh-immuta-utils globs for all YAML files within that directory and then processes each.

+### Query Engine Table Name and Immuta Data Source Name Character Limits

+A character limit is enforced on all enrolled data sources as follows:

+* **Query engine table name**: 255 character limit.
+If exceeded, name is truncated at the end to meet the limit.
+* **Immuta data source name**: 255 character limit.
+If exceeded, name is truncated to (limit - 8) characters, and the last 8 characters are replaced with a hash generated from the name.

 ### Schema Evolution

 Schema evolution (aka schema monitoring) can be enabled or disabled across all query-backed data sources for a remote